 "The UTV keeps me from being bumped over by cows, and from flying calf hooves," she says.
 "I don't have to walk on ground with frozen hoof prints.
 It's the most essential piece of equipment I've received."

+Other adaptations reduce Carey's fatigue, including anti-vibration gloves, and automatic pasture gates.
 Today the Portells have 120 head of Angus on their 1,000 acres.
 "The cows give me a purpose," she says.